Wildlife and habitat conservation projects

 Blossoming gem: the meadows at Hirtenborn

-Rare species of orchid in the Hunsrück mountain range also benefit from our biotope management planning.
+Rare species of orchid in the Hunsrück mountain range also benefit from our IVM planning.
 The “Wiesen am Hirtenborn” nature reserve close to the Rhine Gorge at Bacharach is an ecological gem that is located immediately beneath an overhead power line.
 In May, numerous plant species typical of the region blossom here, among them species of orchid that are rare in this region of Germany nowadays, such as the broad-leaved and the green-winged marsh orchid or the white helleborine.

 However, the annual splendour of the blooms at Hirtenborn is only possible because the flowers can fully utilise the special local conditions; thanks to the fact that the grass cuttings are removed along the overhead line route, the soil there is kept low in nutrients and therefore in the ideal state for these rare species to thrive.
-To this end, we continuously monitor the growth of the vegetation and maintain the area in accordance with the specifications of the biotope management plan, which have been tailored right down to the last detail to the needs of these flowers so worth protecting.
+To this end, we continuously monitor the growth of the vegetation and maintain the area in accordance with the specifications of the IVM plan, which have been tailored right down to the last detail to the needs of these flowers so worth protecting.

 The coppice – habitat to the hazel grouse